The U212 submarine is capable of long-distance submerged passage to the area of operation. The German Navy ordered four of the submarines.

-The Type 212 is being constructed by Howaldtswerke-Deutsche Werft GmbH (HDW) of Kiel and Thyssen Nordseewerke GmbH (TNSW) of Emden.
-HDW is responsible for the bow sections and TNSW for the stern section.
-HDW is assembling the first and third vessels, TNSW the second and fourth.
+Type 212 is being constructed by Howaldtswerke-Deutsche Werft GmbH (HDW) of Kiel, a part of Thyssenkrupp Marine Systems (TKMS) and Thyssen Nordseewerke GmbH (TNSW) of Emden.
+HDW was responsible for the bow sections and TNSW for the stern section.
+HDW assembled the first and third vessels, TNSW the second and fourth.
 U31, the first of the class, was launched in March 2002 and commissioned in October 2005.

 The second, U32, was launched in December 2003 and was also commissioned in October 2005.
 The third, U33, was launched in September 2004 and commissioned in June 2006.
 U34 was launched in July 2005 and commissioned in May 2007.

-In September 2006, the German Navy ordered two further U212 submarines.
-The first of these two, designated U35, was delivered in November 2011 and the second will be delivered in 2013.
+In September 2006, the German Navy ordered two additional U212 submarines.
+The first of the two U35 was delivered in November 2011 and the second was delivered in 2013.
 The new vessel has improved network-centric communications, combat systems and sensors.
-Construction of the first vessel began in August 2007.
+The construction of the first vessel began in August 2007.

-Two U212 submarines have been built by Fincantieri for the Italian Navy.
+Two U212 submarines were built by Fincantieri for the Italian Navy.
 The first, S526 Salvatore Todaro, was launched in November 2003 and was commissioned in June 2005.
 The second, Scire, was launched in December 2004 and was commissioned in February 2007.

-In August 2008, the Italian Government placed an order for an additional two submarines of the class for delivery in 2015 and 2016.
+In August 2008, the Italian Government placed an order for two additional submarines of the class, Pietro Venuti and Romeo Romei.
+The submarines were commissioned in July 2016 and May 2017 respectively.

-Israel's Navy ordered six Dolphin Class U212 Submarines, of which three have been delivered and two more will be delivered by 2014.
-The sixth submarine was ordered in May 2011.
+Israel’s Navy ordered six Dolphin-Class U212 submarines, of which five were delivered by 2014.
+The sixth submarine was ordered in May 2011 with delivery scheduled for 2020.

 Command and weapons control system on the U212 / U214 submarines

-The type 212 is equipped with a highly integrated command and weapons control system which interfaces with sensors, weapons and navigation systems.
+Type 212 is equipped with a highly integrated command and weapons control system, which interfaces with sensors, weapons and navigation systems.

 The system is based on a high-performance databus and a distributed computer system, the basic command and weapons control system (basic CWCS) supplied by Kongsberg Defence & Aerospace of Norway under the trade name MSI-90U.